Hello from everyone at Bungie,

 - Tell a trusted adult

 Seek help if your child talks about suicide or seems unusually upset.
-If you can't seek the help of a doctor or mental health professional, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), chatting with them here, or texting HOME to 741741
+If you can't seek the help of a doctor or mental health professional in the U.S., please seek help by calling or texting 988, or chatting live here with the 988 Suicide & Crises Lifeline.
+If outside the U.S., visit our International section under Suicide Prevention.

 Signs of Bullying